Siamang putih

 Siamang putih is the name of an Indonesian folk legend.
 In this legend, a princess promises that she will wait for her fiancé.
-After years of waiting for his return, she breaks her promise and is cursed to live out her live as a white siamang (an Indonesian ape).
+After years of waiting for his return, she breaks her promise and is cursed to live out her life as a white siamang (an Indonesian ape).
 This folktale is also known from the Malay Peninsula, where siamangs occur as well.